Umbilical Hernia After Pregnancy – Causes, Symptoms, and Treatment

 A postnatal umbilical hernia can cause a visible bulge or swelling around the belly button, potentially making the stomach appear larger.
 This is due to the protrusion of abdominal tissue through the weakened area.
 However, the severity varies among individuals.

-While there’s no specific diet for umbilical hernia, individuals should avoid foods that contribute to constipation, as straining during bowel movements can worsen hernia symptoms.
-This may include reducing the intake of low-fiber and processed foods and increasing the consumption of fiber-rich fruits, vegetables, and whole grains.
-However, it’s crucial to consult with a healthcare professional for personalized dietary advice.
+While there’s no specific diet for an umbilical hernia, individuals should avoid foods that contribute to constipation, as straining during bowel movements can worsen hernia symptoms.
+This may include reducing the intake of low-fibre and processed foods, as well as acidic and sugary foods and drinks (10).
+Instead, increase the consumption of fibre-rich fruits, vegetables, and whole grains.
+However, it’s crucial to consult with a healthcare professional for personalised dietary advice.

 Also Read: